nemanjam/markdown/README.md

 GOOGLE_CLIENT_SECRET=
 ```

-After all variables are set you can run Postgres database inside the Docker container, run prisma migrations that will create SQL tables from `schema.prisma` and seed database with data.
+After all variables are set you can run Postgres database inside the Docker container, run Prisma migrations that will create SQL tables from `schema.prisma` and seed database with data.

 ```bash
 # run database container